tedbreen/EarthquakeFinder/README.md

 ## Bluewolf coding challenge #2
-1. Create a web page that takes as input a city/location name.
+1. Create a web page that takes as input a city/location name. `done`
-2. This page should call the GeoNames Recent Earthquake WebService (http://www.geonames.org/export/JSON-webservices.html#earthquakesJSON), with a bounding box dictated by the city entered.
+2. This page should call the GeoNames Recent Earthquake WebService (http://www.geonames.org/export/JSON-webservices.html#earthquakesJSON), with a bounding box dictated by the city entered. `done`
 3. Plot the results on a Google Map (https://developers.google.com/maps/).
-Each marker on this map should display details of the earthquake plotted.
+Each marker on this map should display details of the earthquake plotted. `done`

 ### Bonus:
 4. Create a list of the top 10 largest earthquakes in the world for the last 12 months.
 This should be displayed somewhere on the page.